 Obtaining results of your test or procedure

 Your doctor will advise when they expect to receive the results back.
-Results can only be obtained via a consult with a doctor or via our online services.
+Results can only be obtained via a consult with a doctor.

 Your Doctor will advise the nurse to contact you via phone if urgent follow-up is required.
 A letter will be sent to you if we are unable to contact you by phone.